repoSpanner/repoSpanner/README.md

 Then run `go generate ./...` to regenerate the built files.

-To run the full test suite, first make sure you have a /etc/hosts entry with:

-    127.0.0.1	node1.regiona.repospanner.local node2.regiona.repospanner.local node3.regiona.repospanner.local

-Then to actually run all tests, run from the main directory:
+To run the full test suite, run from the main directory:

     $ go test ./...